 In hindsight, if I were faced with the same decision knowing what I know now, would I still choose to travel at this time?
 Probably not.
 While I’ve been really hard on myself about it, I have a better understanding of how the situation played out.
 It’s been a humbling and expensive lesson to learn.

-I’m in a compulsory 14-day quarantine, which will continue as social distancing in the weeks to come.
+I’m in a compulsory 14-day quarantine, which will continue as social distancing in the weeks to come (Edit: South African President Cyril Ramaphosa announced a 21-day lock down from 27 March until 16 April 2020).
 That’s the easy part, the hard part is missing a dear friend’s wedding this weekend.
 But I know that as someone who might have been exposed to COVID-19 (and equally so if you haven’t) by working from home, minimising our time in public spaces, avoiding physical contact, keeping our distance from others when in public, and avoiding large social events, we can all help to flatten the curve, prevent the exponential rise of cases and the geographic spread we’ve witnessed in recent weeks.

 But when you’re cooped up at home, oftentimes alone, it’s important to exercise social distancing in creative and mentally healthy ways – to remain active with Youtube health and wellness channels; read and reread your favourite books; avoid reading and watching the news for too long; pursue our passions and hobbies perhaps in slightly different ways; and start playing Settlers of Catan online.
 We’re all responsible, we’re all playing our part.
 We need to remain hopeful that our combined efforts will soon see positive results one day, hopefully in the not too distant future.